Samurai II: Duel at Ichijoji Temple: Plot

 Musashi is walking alone "in search of knowledge and to complete his character as a respectable samurai".
 He stops by a hut and prepares a bandana on his forehead.
 There is a boy, Jotaro, waiting nearby.
 Musashi tells him to go, but he refuses, saying that he lives there and knows Musashi is about to have a duel.
 Shisido Baiken arrives with two aides.
 The two men face off, Musashi with his katana, Baiken with rapidly swinging ball and chain and scythe (kusarigama).
 After a tense battle Musashi delivers a killing thrust.
 An old man passing by chastises Musashi, commenting that although he is a skilled fencer, he lacks chivalry and is not mentally relaxed, thus is not a true samurai.
 The boy, Jotaro is an orphan, and follows Musashi on his journey.

 In Kyoto, a woman named Otsu is selling fans by the bridge.
 Another woman, Akemi comes by and notices her sadness, they talk.
 A warrior, Toji, comes and grabs Akemi to take her back to entertain Seijuro Yoshioka, a wealthy Martial Arts School owner.
-Toji and another man, Oko, discuss how rich they will be after pimping out Akemi.
+Toji and Akemi's mother, Oko, discuss how rich they will be after pimping out Akemi.

 Meanwhile, at the Yoshioka school, Musashi duels the students, beating them one by one.
 After, he demands a match with Seijuro, the school master.
 Later Seijuro arrives to see his wounded students, defeated by someone they consider a back country fencer.
 Seijuro prepares for a duel but is stopped by Toji, who says Musashi is not good enough for the master.
 The men whisper and plan.
 They attack his room en masse but Musashi is gone.
-He left a note saying Seijuro is to post his time and place for a duel by Sanjuro Bridge the next day.
+He left a note saying Seijuro is to post his time and place for a duel by Sanjo Bridge the next day.

 Back at the house, Oko and Toji try to cheer up a pensive Seijuro.
 Akemi delivers tea.
 Toji tells him to have his brother Denschichiro fight instead.
 Akemi sees Musashi's note and his signature, realizing it must be the man she knew as Takezo.
 She goes to tell a stunned Matahachi, who sets out to find his old friend.

 In a shop Musashi is trying to get his sword sharpened, the smithy calls Musashi a murderer and refuses to polish the weapon.
 The samurai leaves in anger, then pauses, returns and asks humbly, the smithy now agrees but says only the Master Koetsu Honami can polish the sword.
 At Honami's shop the master polisher is friendly and shows a recent job, a long sword nicknamed "the Clothes Pole".
 Musashi is interested in the owner, who is Kojiro Sasaki.

 In a park Matahachi walks nervously.
 He sees a group of men attack a samurai, they cry out they made a mistake.
 The dying man gives Matahachi a package to deliver to Kojiro Sasaki.